Fraport USA Board of Directors

 Brian Berger brings 30 years of professional experience in Accounting, Finance, Information Technology and Operations working with companies across multiple industries including financial services, manufacturing, retail, property management, construction, and telecommunications.

-He has held roles as Chief Financial Officer for Allegheny Valley Bancorp, Controller for NSD Bancorp, Director of Finance for Crown Castle International, and Director of Business Intelligence for ServiceLink and has years of consulting on SEC reporting, SOx compliance, revenue recognition and projects with companies including Ariba, Black Box, RTI Metals and NOVA Chemicals.
+He has held roles as Chief Financial Officer for Allegheny Valley Bancorp, Controller for NSD Bancorp, Director of Finance for Crown Castle International, and Director of Business Intelligence for ServiceLink and has years of consulting on SEC reporting, SOx compliance, revenue recognition and projects with such companies as Ariba, Black Box, RTI Metals and NOVA Chemicals.
 Prior to joining Fraport USA, he was a consultant to the dealer services division of Harley-Davidson and focused on the design and analysis of accounting and reporting functionality within the dealerships’ ERP and conducted training and system implementations.

 Mr. Berger is a Certified Public Accountant and has a B.S. in Accounting from the Edinboro University of Pennsylvania.